v-gajjar/minesweeper-docs/src/content/docs/reference/testing-guide.md

 npm run test
 ```

 This command runs Vitest in non-interactive (CI) mode and outputs results directly to the console.
-You’ll see a summary of passed, failed, and skipped tests.
+You will see a summary of passed, failed, and skipped tests.

 ---